-Rosario Quiroz Villarreal is a policy entrepreneur at Next100 focused on increasing educational equity for immigrant students and students of color, including by removing the systemic barriers their families face when seeking opportunity.
+Rosario Quiroz Villarreal was a policy entrepreneur at Next100 and is director of policy and advocacy at The New Teacher Project.
+At Next100, Rosario focuses on increasing educational equity for immigrant students and students of color, including by removing the systemic barriers their families face when seeking opportunity.
 Growing up as an undocumented immigrant, Rosario understood that the sacrifices her parents made in moving to a new country were centered around securing better opportunities for the future, and that education could provide a pathway toward a choice-filled life.
 However, as she got older, she recognized that, while education was certainly filled with opportunities, particular populations were constantly excluded.

 Rosario has written numerous articles centering and celebrating the lived experience of immigrants and advocating for policy solutions to challenges, including, for example, undocumented people going ignored by early pandemic relief efforts (traducido al Español aquí).
 She has worked to elevate the experiences and ideas of immigrant families, an effort which culminated most recently in a report with Haitian Bridge Alliance and ImmSchools, Our Voices, Our Policy.
 The report is a product of direct collaboration with immigrant families, and develops a vision for supportive and inclusive state-level policies.
 To complement this vision, Rosario conducted a 50-state analysis of existing state policies.
 Among other projects, she has worked with a diverse coalition of immigration and education advocates to draft a toolkit for K–12 educators that prepared them to support their students, families, and colleagues when the DACA decision came down from the Supreme Court.